linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/19 Corporate Applications.md

 Conflicts Between Debt and Equity.
 The idea that equity is a call option on the firm and that corporate bonds are risky provides insights into relations between debtand equity-holders.
 Since equity-holders control the firm, bondholders may be concerned that equity-holders will take actions that would harm them, or may fail to take actions that would help them.

 There are two decisions equity-holders make that affect the relative value of debt and equity.
 First, equity-holders can affect the volatility of assets.
 Equity-holders can increase asset volatility in numerous ways—for example, by increasing the operating risk of existing assets, by "asset substitution," (replacing existing assets with riskier assets) or by engaging in financial speculation.
 An increase in volatility, other things equal, increases the value of the equity-holder's call option and therefore reduces the value of debt.
-In Example 2, the vega of the equity is 0.66, so an increase in asset volatility of 0.01 leads to an increase in the market value of equity of  $0.66, which is 0.66 / 27.07 = 2.4\%$  of equity value.
+In Example 2, the vega of the equity is 0.66, so an increase in asset volatility of 0.01 leads to an increase in the market value of equity of  \$0.66, which is 0.66 / 27.07 = 2.4\%$  of equity value.
 Debt value would decline by 0.66.

 A second decision that equity-holders can make is the size of payouts to shareholders, such as dividends and share repurchases.
-To see why payouts are a potential problem for bondholders, suppose that the firm makes an unexpected one-time  $1 payout to shareholders.
-This payout reduces assets by$ 1.
+To see why payouts are a potential problem for bondholders, suppose that the firm makes an unexpected one-time  \$1 payout to shareholders.
+This payout reduces assets by\$ 1.
 The delta of the equity with respect to assets is less than one, so the value of equity declines by less than 1.
 Since the value of debt plus

 # Box I: The Bank Capital Debate

 A number of prominent financial institutions in the United States in 2008 failed outright or were rescued by the federal government.
 An incomplete list includes familiar names such as Bear Stearns, Lehman Brothers, AIG, Fannie Mae, Freddie Mac, and Washington Mutual.
-Lesser institutions failed as well: Between 2007 and mid-2011, the FDIC resolved over 350 failed banks with deposits of about  $650 billion (compared to 29 failed institutions with total deposits of$ 6 billion in the preceding 7 years).
+Lesser institutions failed as well: Between 2007 and mid-2011, the FDIC resolved over 350 failed banks with deposits of about  \$650 billion (compared to 29 failed institutions with total deposits of\$ 6 billion in the preceding 7 years).
 In addition to the direct cost of failed institutions, regulators worry about spillover effects: Banks have deep financial ties to one another, so that a large failed bank could lead to a cascade of failures among connected banks.

 Can bank failures be avoided?
 Like other firms, a bank fails when its assets are insufficient to meet its debt obligations.
 The probability of a bank failing can be reduced by requiring banks to have a higher ratio of equity to assets.
 It can also be reduced if banks issue debt that converts to stock before the bank fails.
 Such securities, originally proposed by Flannery (2005) (see also McDonald (2012)), are called contingent capital.
 Ordinary debt, by contrast, converts to stock